davdar/maam/writeup/paper.markdown

 A developer wishing to use our library to develop analyzers for their language of choice inherits as much of the analysis infrastructure as possible.
-We provide call-site, object and flow sensitivities and language-independent libraries.
+We provide call-site, object, path and flow sensitivities as language-independent libraries.
 To support analysis for a new language a developer need only
 implement: